a0xnirudh/docs/pages/Managing Challenges/solve_challenge.md

 }
 ```

 Submitting the above code will solve the challenge.
-If you submit wrong code, you will see the error messages based on the submitted code.
+If you submit wrong code, you will see error messages based on the submitted code.
 Let's say we altered the functionality of the code and submit it back to the framework, it will show us error based on the same.
 For example, if we simply submit the code back to the framework without any modification, then we will get the following message from the framework:

 ```